Josephine Figlo

 Josephine Gill (née Figlo; April 9, 1923 – August 26, 2011) was an All-American Girls Professional Baseball League ballplayer.
-Listed at 5' 3", 140 lb., she batted and threw right handed.
+Listed at 5' 3", 140 lb., she batted and threw right-handed.

+History

 Born in Milltown, New Jersey, Josephine Figlo was a light-hitting outfielder for two teams in the early years of the All-American League.
 She entered the league in 1944 with the Racine Belles and then was traded to the Milwaukee Chicks during the midseason.

 In a 15-game career, Figlo posted a batting average of .059 (2-for-34) with a double and four stolen bases, driving in three runs while scoring seven times.
 In the outfield, she recorded 11 putouts and committed four errors in 15 chances for a .733 fielding average.

-In 1988 was inaugurated a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York, that honors those who were part of the All-American Girls Professional Baseball League.
+In 1988, a permanent display at the Baseball Hall of Fame and Museum at Cooperstown, New York was inaugurated that honors those who were part of the All-American Girls Professional Baseball League.
 Josephine Figlo, along with the rest of the girls and the league staff, is included at the display/exhibit.